 To ensure that the needs of all airspace users are reasonably met and to restore balance, the BGA believes that the way lower airspace is designed and managed needs to change.
-A strategic approach needs to be adopted in partnership with all lower airspace users, with a more assertive CAA overseeing compliance with modern airspace policies and standards that are fit for purpose.
+A strategic approach needs to be adopted in partnership with all airspace users, with a more assertive and effective CAA overseeing compliance with newly developed modern airspace policies and standards that are fit for purpose.
 The report that followed the Lord Kirkhope inquiry into the UK’s lower airspace provides useful direction.